tobezdev/vscode-settings/README.md

 # My VSCode Settings

-This respository contains the settings for my Visual Studio Code: Insiders installation.
-These settings may not work with the stable version of VS Code, so be careful!<br>
+This respository contains the settings for my Visual Studio Code installations.<br>
+For my Insiders settings, see the Insiders branch.
+For my Stable settings, see the Stable branch.<br><br>
 Assisted by [katsute.dev](https://katsute.dev/product/settings-repository/) <3